A Journey through States of Water Class 6 Question Answer Science Chapter 8

 Question 6.

-Usually, when sludge is removed from drains, it is left in heaps next to the drain for 3-4 days.
-Afterward, it is transported to a garden or a field where it can be used as manure.
-This approach reduces transportation cost of the sludge and enhances the safety of individuals handling it.
+Usually when sludge is removed from drains, it is left in heaps next to the drains for 3-4 days.
+Afterwards, it is transported to a garden or a field where it can be used as manure.
+This approach reduces transportation lost of sludge and enhances the safety of individuals handling it.
 Reflect upon it and explain how.

 Answer: